ParcheKo/finlex-test-frontend/README.md

 We can view people that already have registered an order.

+## Todo

+- [ ] Upgrade Angular to latest version.
+- [ ] Solve CSS problem of Table which shrinks columns.
+- [ ] Display backend errors as a nice and clear dialog.

 ## Contact

 Amir A. Rezaei P. - [@amir_parcheko](https://twitter.com/amir_parcheko) - amir.a.rezaei.p@gmail.com